 - Avoid writing “subject to inspection” or “possible damage” because neither states specific damage nor are such notations considered valid.

 If you signed the delivery receipt without a damage notation but your shipment has been damaged, contact your Echo rep immediately.
 Notice of concealed loss or damage must be provided to the carrier within five business days from the date of delivery, which your Echo rep will do on your behalf.
-This does not change your claim into “visible damage” but rather establishes a timeframe within which the damage could have occurred.
+This does not change your claim into “visible damage” but rather establishes a time frame within which the damage could have occurred.
 Make sure to have evidence of the notification through email.
 Phone notifications must be followed up with an email to confirm.
-If you wait until after the five-day notice period to inform your Echo rep of a shortage or damage, your claim will most likely be denied.
+If you wait until after the five-day notice period to inform your Echo rep of a shortage or concealed damage, your claim will most likely be denied.
 For all concealed damage claims, the carrier must be notified within five business days of delivery.
 After that, the claimant must file the claim within nine months of the date of delivery.
 Read our second blog in our damages and claims series, "How to Report Concealed Damage to Your Shipments."

 Unlike concealed damage, which can hint at possible freight damage via the packaging, shortages often go undiscovered until after the driver leaves.
 Shippers can avoid this extra hassle by taking steps to prepare for it.
 On the BOL, the shipper can request or require the driver to count and sign for the number of pieces in your shipment.
 However, this must be agreed upon prior to pickup.
 If there is no agreement or contract in place, it should be discussed with the carrier prior to pickup when the load is initially offered to the carrier.